nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Locating persons using filters on fields: `filter`

-Filters all persons, only displaying persons whose respective fields contain all the given keywords.
+Filters all persons to only show those whose fields contain all of the given keywords.

 Format: `filter [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [r/RANK] [u/UNIT] [c/COMPANY] [p/PLATOON] [t/TAG]…​`